tillyjay/webPortfolioBase/README.md

 # webPortfolio
 Basic web portfolio starter code that includes work samples, resume, about me, and contact.

-Used HTML, CSS, and JavaScript to create website.
+No CMS was used in the creation of the website.
+Pure HTML, CSS, and JavaScript was used for site creation.

 Desktop view